suneelpatel/Python-for-Beginners/README.md

     A dictionary is a collection which is unordered, changeable and indexed.
 In Python dictionaries are written with curly brackets { }, and they have keys and values in each items.

 # 10. Conditional Statement
+Python Conditional Statement : If ...
+Else Statement

+Python Conditional Operators (conditions) and If statements

+Python supports the usual logical conditions from mathematics:

+Equals: a == b Not Equals: a != b Less than: a < b Less than or equal to: a <= b Greater than: a > b Greater than or equal to: a >= b